 "Heusler [1982HEU], and Heusler and Lorenz [1985HEU/LOR] reviewed the value of the Fe2+/Fe(0) standard potential in chapters of two books, and the work of Hurlen was discussed specifically in the second review.
 They considered that the values of the standard potentials derived from the investigations in both chloride and sulfate solutions contain systematic errors due to junction potentials and improper estimation of the activity coefficients.
 For the chloride solutions we do not consider that such errors are responsible for the large difference between the standard potential recommended in established tables (-0.440 V) [1952LAT], [1985BAR/PAR] and the value found by Hurlen (-0.470 V)).
 The overall junction potential is presumably very small because of the cell design with two calomel electrodes immersed in the same solution.
-The evaluation of the SIT method did not yield very different Fe2+ activity values.
+The evaluation of the activity coefficient has been done using two models, and our application of the SIT method did not yield very different Fe2+ activity values.
 Thus, the work of Hurlen seems convincing, and in reviewing it we have applied the SIT formalism to his experimental results."